ltatka/oscillatorDB/README.md

                  modelType - (string) model type from list of current model types
 * Optional args:
    * ID: (str) model's ID, populated automatically if left blank
-   * num_nodes: (int) the number of species, populated automatically if left blank
+   * numSpecies: (int) the number of species, populated automatically if left blank
-   * num_reactions: (int) the number of reactions, populated automatically if left blank
+   * numReactions: (int) the number of reactions, populated automatically if left blank
    * addReactionProbabilites: int list, the probability of adding each reaction type: uni-uni, uni-bi, bi-uni, bi-bi
    * initialProbabilites: int list, the initial probability of adding each reaction type when generating a